michwng/michwng/README.md

 Hello, I’m @michwng!
-- I am interested in Java coding and Web Development here on GitHub.
-- I am familiar with Java, Web Development, and C#.
+- I am familiar with Java, HTML/CSS, C#, .NET, SQL, SQLite, C++, and Python.

+- I am a Graduate of East Tennessee State University.
-- I'm working towards my Bachelor's Degree in the Computing Major (IT Concentration) at ETSU!
+- I took their Computing Major (IT Concentration) and graduated on December 16, 2023.
-- My favorite hobby is playing my violin!